Baraggam/AC-2/README.md

 # AC-2
-My programs from the "computer architecture 2" classes developed
+My programs from the "Computer Architecture 2" classes developed This repository includes the questions and the programs that i have developed across my classes.